msveshnikov/reddit-promo-autocode/README.md

 -   Create daily posts in relevant subreddits
 -   Focus on product-specific subreddit as the main target
 -   Track specified subreddits
--   Use Claude Haiku to create posts and comments
+-   Use Claude Sonnet to create posts and comments

 Environment variables: